 In January I had a meeting in Stoke-on-Trent, in north Staffordshire.
-I was coming from London, and stayed overnight in the North Stafford hotel, run by Britannia..
-This chain of hotels has a pretty bad reputation on social media and in the travel trade, but one of their hallmarks in inconsistency, so it was a pleasant surprise to find the Jacobean style hotel directly opposite the railway station was clean and tidy and good value for money.
+I was coming from London and stayed overnight in the North Stafford Hotel, run by Britannia.
+This chain of hotels has a pretty bad reputation on social media and in the travel trade, but one of their hallmarks in inconsistency, so it was a pleasant surprise, like a Play at Virgin bet, to find the Jacobean style hotel directly opposite the railway station was clean and tidy and bet good value for money.
 I would even recommend it.
-The hotel is in the same red brick style as the railway station.
-The first class lounge in the station, formerly operated by Virgin Trains West Coast is now closed, but replaced with a Titanic bar serving excellent real ales from the local Titanic brewery.
+The hotel is in the same red-brick style as the railway station.
+The first-class lounge in the station, formerly operated by Virgin Trains West Coast is now closed, but replaced with a Titanic bar serving excellent real ales from the local Titanic brewery.

 Stoke is one of the six towns which joined together in 1910, the others being Hanley (the main commercial centre), Burslem, Tunstall, Longton and Fenton.
 The total population today of the City, so designated by King George V in 1925, is 260,000.
 I only explored Stoke itself, but had I the time I would have taken the bus up to Hanley to see the Potteries Museum and Art Gallery, admission free.
 This not only has many displays of ceramics, but also a full size Spitfire, as Stoke was the birthplace of Reginald Mitchell (1895-1937), designer of the iconic Spitfire fighter aircraft.
 There is, unsurprisingly, a Wetherspoons pub in Hanley named after him.
 The Museum is on Bethesda Street, and also has a rotating display of items from the Staffordshire Hoard, the largest hoard of Anglo-Saxon gold ever found.